aaronsaray/aaronsaray.com/_posts/2012-11-06-idea-for-web-design-website.markdown

 Next frame: show the design in still blurry desaturated layout standing by itself against a vague background.
 Have logos of common services like facebook and twitter appear from the sides and tumble into the design.
 "Our programmers get to work"

-Next frame: the design becomes crisp, properly colored, and a lense flare or a sparkle adorns it very vaguely and quickly.
+Next frame: the design becomes crisp, properly colored, and a lens flare or a sparkle adorns it very vaguely and quickly.
 "You get your website" or something like that

 2nd last frame: it zooms out to excited hands holding a mobile phone and that design transforms to appears as the mobile view of it.
 Some text suggests that you can get it on any platform.

 Last frame: shows thought guy from first frame with giant smile in front of a huge mansion and a private jet with a shirt with the logo from the design.
-"With our help, your project maeks you a billion dollars*"  then have small print "this may be an exaggeration" - or something like this.
+"With our help, your project makes you a billion dollars*"  then have small print "this may be an exaggeration" - or something like this.

 At any rate, I'm sure the idea would evolve - but I think this would be a fun use of parallax to demonstrate the process of creating a website in a fun, unique, and potentially funny/quirky way.